 All it requires is a shift in mindset.
 Read on to learn how to make this shift.

 Over the years, I’ve learned to look at problems a little more positively by referring to them as “challenges” – something that might slow me down but that can be overcome.
-I had trouble for a long time because I still saw these problems as something negative that should be avoided, if at all possible.
+I had trouble with this for a long time because I still saw these problems as something negative that should be avoided at all costs (if possible).

 But recently, I’ve been learning a bit about the Stoic philosophy.
-Stoics look at obstacles not as a negative thing to completely avoid, but rather, as a positive thing.
-By doing this, Stoics resist knee-jerk emotional reactions that cloud sound thinking and judgement and cause psychological pain.
+Stoics look at obstacles not as something negative that needs to be avoided, but rather, as a positive part of everyday life that they can use for growth.
+By doing this, Stoics resist knee-jerk emotional reactions that cloud sound thinking and judgment and cause psychological pain.

-When issues arise, instead of panicking or worrying, they calmly turn the problem on its head and identify what good can emerge.
+When issues arise, instead of panicking or worrying, they calmly turn the problem on its head and identify what good can emerge from it.

 Problems always provide opportunities to stretch, grow, and improve.
 Challenges also add interest and excitement to life.
-When you cruise along doing things you’re already great at and don’t run into any obstacles, things can get extremely boring.
+When you cruise along doing activities you’re already great at and don’t run into any obstacles, life can get very boring very quickly.

-Welcoming problems to tackle can be your path to growth, success, and a more fascinating life.
+Welcoming problems (challenges) to tackle can be your path to growth, success, and a more fascinating life.

 A Management Example

 This perspective can radically change the way you manage people.
-Rather than seeing the person sheepishly knocking at your door to tell you about a mistake they made as an inconvenience, interruption, and barrier between you and your work, what if you saw the mistake as an opportunity to improve processes, coach and train, and build a deeper level of trust with the person?
+Before starting this technique, you may have seen the person sheepishly knocking at your door to tell you about a mistake they made as an inconvenience, interruption, and barrier between you and your work.
+Now that problems are challenges instead, this same situation becomes an opportunity to improve processes, coach and train, and build a deeper level of trust with the person?

 For starters, you’d likely behave a lot differently.
 Rather than scowling, continuing to work, and sighing while you listen to their problem, you’d probably look up from your work with a warm smile, invite them in to sit down, move away from your computer and phone, and listen to them deeply.